leuraph/experiments/non_linear_eva/readme.md

 1. Compute the reference mesh and a reference solution on it.
 2. Do the experiment(s) `experiments.py`.
 3. For the results, perform the mesh transfer.
-4. Compute the energy norm errors.
+4. Compute the energy norm errors:
+   `compute_error_norms_squared.py`
+   (This script performs the tedious mesh transfer but does not save the resulting transferred solutions).
 5. Plot the energy norm errors.

 ## Problem 2 / 3